Salford City Council has a statutory duty to maintain its highways as outlined in the Highways Act 1980.

 These resulting local variations are presented within Salford City Council's operational policies and standards for highway and street lighting maintenance.

 The main purpose of highway maintenance is to maintain the adopted highway network for the safe use of pedestrians and motorists.
-On behalf of Salford City Council, Urban Vision deliver a wide range of highway maintenance services meeting the Code of Practice for Maintenance Management, which addresses three key objectives:
+Salford City Council delivers a wide range of highway maintenance services meeting the Code of Practice for Maintenance Management, which addresses three key objectives:

 To report a problem with the roads, see the 'Streets, roads and paths' section on our report it page.